quantumlib/Cirq/docs/ionq/jobs.md

 import cirq.ionq as ionq
 service = ionq.Service()
 ```
-See [IonQ API Service](service.md) for how to set the service up.
+See [IonQ API Service](service.md) for how to set up the service.

 ## Running programs

 The IonQ API is a service that allows you to send a quantum circuit as a *job*
 to a scheduler server.
-This means that a user can submit a job to the API, and
+This means that you can submit a job to the API, and
 then this job is held in a queue before being scheduled to run on the appropriate
 hardware (QPU) or simulator.
 Once a job is created (but not necessarily yet run)
-on the scheduler, the job is assigned an id and then one can query this
+on the scheduler, the job is assigned an id and then you can query this
 job via the API.
-The job has a status on it which tells what state the job is in
+The job has a status on it, which describes what state the job is in
-`running`, `completed`, `failed`, etc.  From a users perspective this is abstracted
+`running`, `completed`, `failed`, etc.  From a users perspective, this is abstracted
-mostly away in Cirq, depending on whether one wants to make blocking calls (which
-wait for the job to complete), or non-blocking calls (where one creates a job and
-only later does one query for the results.)
+mostly away in Cirq.
+A job can be run in either block modes, or non-blocking mode,
+as described below.

 Here we describe these different methods.